 A website is a bit like a classic car – with regular maintenance it will perform well and with some care and attention, it can stay looking good and be reliable for years to come.
-Let the maintenance slide a little though and that same classic car soon becomes just an ‘old’ car.
+Let the maintenance slide a little though and that same classic car soon becomes just an old car.
 So too your once modern website becomes just another old-fashioned and outdated site.
 You need to maintain your website.

 Things move quickly online and it’s easy for your website to fall behind the competition while you concentrate on your day to day business tasks.